-Speak to your eye doctor at Lux Vision and Optical in Worthington, OH about genetic testing for keratoconus and to discuss your overall eye health.
+Speak to your eye doctor at Lux Vision and Optical in Powell about genetic testing for keratoconus and to discuss your overall eye health.
 They can help you understand the risks and benefits of testing so you can make the best decision for yourself and your family.

 Scleral Lenses & Keratoconus

 If you've been diagnosed with keratoconus and struggle to wear standard contact lenses or glasses, consider scleral lenses.

 Custom-fit scleral lenses help patients with corneal irregularities achieve dramatic improvements in visual acuity and comfort.
 Scleral lenses vault over the cornea and prevent discomfort by resting on the sclera so as not to place any pressure on the cornea.

 To determine whether scleral lenses are right for you, contact Lux Vision and Optical today!